Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 add_controller(window, scroll_controller)
 ```

+### Kinetic Scrolling

+`ScrollEventController` has a fourth signal which reacts to **kinetic scrolling**.
+Kinetic scrolling is a feature of modern UI, where the scroll movement simulates inertia.
+When the user triggers scrolling, usually through a swipe on a touchscreen, the widget being scrolled will continue scrolling even when the user is no longer touching the screen.
+The "friction" of the scrolling widget will slowly reduce the scroll speed, until it comes to a stop. `kinetic_scroll_decelerate` is emitted during this period, after the user has stopped touching the screen, but before the widget has a conceptual scroll velocity of 0.
+Its additional arguments `x_velocity` and `y_velocity` inform us of the velocity the widget should currently be scrolling at.

 ---

 ## Pinch-Zoom: PinchZoomEventController

-While `MotionEventController`, `ClickEventController`, etc. recognize both a mouse and touchscreen, mousetrap offers some touch-only gestures, though many trackpads also support them.
+While `MotionEventController`, `ClickEventController`, etc. recognize both events from a mouse and touchscreen, mousetrap offers some touch-only gestures, though many trackpads also support them.
 These are usually gestures performed using two fingers, the first of which is **pinch-zoom**.
 Pinch-zoom is when the user places two fingers on the touchscreen, then moves either, such that the distance between the fingers changes.
 This gesture is commonly used to zoom a view in or out.
 It is recognized by [`PinchZoomEventController`](@ref), which only has one signal:

 ```@eval
 using mousetrap